bdeployteam/bdeploy/doc/retypeuser/experts/pooling.md

 ## Managing Pool through Administrative UI

 Pooling can be enabled or disabled through the **BHive Browser** administrative UI.
-Selecing a **BHive** will give you the options to enable and disable pooling.
+Selecting a **BHive** will give you the options to enable and disable pooling.
 This is a little less flexible compared to the CLI, as it will enable pooling only on the globally set default pool - if there is one set.
 Otherwise enabling through the UI is not possible.

 :::{align=center}
 ![BHive Details](/images/Doc_Admin_BHive_Details.png){width=480}